September in the Contra Costa Garden

 - Fertilize citrus for the last time this year.

-- Direct seed beets, carrots, chard, garlic, leeks, mache, onions, peas, radishes, sugar snap peas.
+- Direct seed beets, carrots, leeks, mache, onions, peas, radishes, sugar snap peas.
 Add mulch once the seedlings are well established.

 Flowers & Landscaping

 - This is a good time to shop for Lagerstroemia spp. (crepe myrtles).
-They are still in bloom so you can choose flower color; plant next month for best rooting.
+Many are still blooming so you can choose flower color; plant next month for best rooting.

 - Fertilize roses for the last time this year.
 Use a liquid fertilizer and make sure it is well watered in.